About.md

 Sometimes they teach me something better than working would have.

-I'm Christian T. Drieling — engineer, tinkerer, and collector of
+I'm Christian T. Drieling — engineer, tinkerer, and collector of more side projects than I can name in one sitting.
+Based in Oldenburg, Germany.

 What this is

 Applied Curiosity is a personal lab journal.
-I write about things
+I write about things I've actually tried, built, or broken — with enough detail that future-me (and maybe you) can reproduce or avoid it.

 Topics I keep coming back to: